cognition-mental-health/cognition-mental-health.github.io/pages/projects/index.md

 <div class="blurb">

 Within the Cognition and Mental Health lab, we are working on a variety of different topics.
-These include <button onclick="window.location.href='/projects/iu/';">(intolerance of) uncertainty</button> and <button onclick="window.location.href='/projects/interoception/';">interoception</button>.
+These include <button onclick="window.location.href='/projects/iu/';">(intolerance of) uncertainty</button>, <button onclick="window.location.href='/projects/interoception/';">interoception</button> and <button onclick="window.location.href='/projects/goal-directed/';">goal-directed learning</button>.
 Some of these projects are recruiting participants - if you'd like to take part, see below!

 <h2> Sensations from our stomach</h2>